 So he called her name, and when she didn’t stir, he went over and gave her a little nudge, still nothing.
 I am standing there watching this unfold, praying that she would wake.
 He gave her a final shake before he realized she wasn’t going to wake up, he said, ‘I have to call 9-11’ and that is when my world fell apart.

--> When you lose someone, it feels like this part of you is being ripped out of you.
+When you lose someone, it feels like this part of you is being ripped out of you.
 It’s like this heart-wrenching feeling that takes the wind right out of you.
-You realize in that moment, that things will never be the same, and you feel no longer yourself, it’s almost like your sense of self-diminishes and it isn’t all about you anymore.
+You realize at that moment, that things will never be the same, and you feel no longer yourself, it’s almost like your sense of self-diminishes and it isn’t all about you anymore.

 Time completely stands still, and you become extremely aware of the present moment cause that is all there is.
 All of your prior worries and concern seem to vanish as well, and anything you may have been thinking about is now gone.
 Nothing else matters but this moment right now.

 I became quite hysterical at this point, for lack of a better way to describe it.
 I had been holding it back for so long, and now it seemed like I was accurate in my previous foresight despite praying that I was wrong.
 So I started just howling, and I mean that.
 Howling so loud that the 9-11 operator had to ask what that sound in the background was.
 My grandpa explained that it was his granddaughter who is crying very loudly, which normally would have embarrassed me, but this time I could care less.
-Like I said, nothing mattered in this moment.
+Like I said, nothing mattered to me at this moment.

 My grandpa was a great man, but he lacked sympathy.
 When he got off the phone instead of trying to comfort me, he said, ‘we need to clean up before the paramedics arrive’.
-Like the mess really mattered in this moment.
+Like the mess really mattered at this moment.
 I tried to help him for a couple minutes before I couldn’t take it anymore and went to my room to be alone.
 I stayed in there and looked out the window and cried, and cried, and cried. the snow was falling, and before I knew it the fire trucks were outside my window.
 Through my tear-filled eyes, I just remember red lights of blur and snow coming down.

 Even though I was only 7, I was extremely aware of what had happened.
 I knew exactly what was going on, My grandma has died and I would never see her again.
 It was plain and simple, but devastating like nothing else I had experienced so far in my 7-year journey.

-I knew that this really sucked right now, but one day it would get better, I knew it would be hard for awhile, but eventually, I would smile again, one day I would be happy again.
+I knew that this really sucked right now, but one day it would get better, I knew it would be hard for a while, but eventually, I would smile again, one day I would be happy again.
 I would never see my grandma again in the physical world, but that didn’t mean I couldn’t remember her in my heart, and I also had a deep knowing that I would, in fact, meet her again one day.